mediagoom/mediagoom.github.io/download.md

 ### Linux

-The *linux* download should work on most distribution as long as they are 64 bit.
+The *linux* download should work on most distributions as long as they are 64 bit.
 In case it should not work you can either [build](https://github.com/mediagoom/mg/wiki/Build) it yourself or use docker.

 After download make sure to run `chmod +x mg`